 Tell Me Lies (17 Feb 1968)

 Peter Brook's drama-documentary, illustrating anti-Vietnam War sentiment in 1960's London's artistic and intellectual community.
 Patrick Wymark appears on stage with Paul Schofield reading Siegfried Sasson's war poetry.
 "For more detail go here

-Witchfinder General (1968) In 'Vincent Price - The Art of Fear', Denis Meikle finds, "sequences of striking beauty and a film, on the whole, which was more authentic in tone to the period in question than director Ken Hughes' multi-million pound production of Cromwell, made three years later."
-Wymark's one scene as Oliver Cromwell is promoted to Guest Star status, indicating the level of fame which The Power Game had brought (Wilfrid Brambell - of Steptoe and Son - shares the title card with Wymark).
+Witchfinder General (19 May 1968) In 'Vincent Price - The Art of Fear', Denis Meikle finds, "sequences of striking beauty and a film, on the whole, which was more authentic in tone to the period in question than director Ken Hughes' multi-million pound production of Cromwell, made three years later."
+Wymark's one scene as Oliver Cromwell is promoted to Guest Star status, indicating the level of fame which The Power Game had brought For more on Witchfinder General go to this page

 Where Eagles Dare (22 January 1969)